tusharthomas/tusharthomas/README.md

 - I love learning languages
   - I can speak German and Spanish proficiently; I studied French in university; I am learning Portuguese and Hindi
 - I like reading in my free time
+  - I recently finished *Notes from the Underground*